📅 Last Updated: January 26, 2026 | New startups added weekly

 What is Series A Funding?

 At this stage, companies have moved beyond idea validation.
 They’ve secured early revenue traction through customer acquisition, demonstrated signs of product-market fit, and developed a scalable business model ready for rapid expansion.
+The typical Series A funding round signals that a startup has proven its concept and is ready for aggressive growth.

 What Investors Look For in Series A Companies

 Product-Market Fit Evidence: Companies must show that customers not only use their product but demonstrate strong retention rates, typically above 60%.
+This validation proves the product solves a real problem worth paying for.

 Scalable Unit Economics: Investors demand a clear customer lifetime value (LTV) to customer acquisition cost (CAC) ratio of at least 3:1, proving that growth is sustainable.
+Companies that can’t demonstrate positive unit economics struggle to raise institutional capital.

 Market Opportunity: A total addressable market (TAM) exceeding $1 billion signals sufficient room for meaningful expansion.
+Investors want to back companies that can become category leaders, not just niche players.

 Strong Leadership Team: Key roles in product development, sales, and marketing should be filled with experienced professionals who can execute the growth plan.
+At this stage, the founding team alone is insufficient—you need specialized expertise.

 Series A Funding Metrics & Benchmarks